tafraouti-sanae01/Solo-Vs-Multi-Shooter-Game/README.md

    - A main interface (`JeuInterface.java`) that manages the core gameplay
    - An audio management system (`AudioManager.java`) for sound effects and music
    - A score database (`ScoreDatabase.java`) for result persistence
-   - A real-time communication system (`Communication.java`) for integrated chat
+   - A real-time communication system for integrated chat

 2. **Main Features**:
    - Progressive level system (Beginner to Master level)